jedi-academy/learn-ci-winter2016/readme.rst

     webapp can be used for other courses.
 XML was chosen over an RDB because of the rich data structures it can support.

-*******
-Sitemap
-*******

-The site has a simple structure ... basically two-level (homepage and then content pages).
-There are a couple of additional pages, one for IRC for the visitors who do not have a suitable client, and one for related but subordinate information, accessible from the footer navbar.

-Appropriate comments are found in each of the controllers.

 ***************
 Project Folders
 ***************